JohnWCartmell/ERScript/html/change-2-Oct-2024.md

     - implement the relid_condition  in template "render_relid"
       of ERmodel2.diagram.module.xslt.
 9. Generation of relids, where absent, implement support for reference_relid_prefix and dependency_relid_prefix in  ERmodel2.documentation_enrichment.module.xslt to implement the above when generating relids.
-   - Note that at the time relids are being generated then there is no information as to how or which ones will be presented on any subsequent diagram.
-We cannot expect that the ones shown on the diagram will be nicely numbered R1,R2,R3,.. or whatever.
-One way around this is to specify relids in the logical model for those that we know we intend to display on the diagram.
+Add logic to give the same id to reference relationships and inverses.
+Warning: This means relationship ids will never be identifying.

 ### Testing

 1. Build goodlandSSADMcarHire example with relids.
-In presentation specify

-2. Recode the chromatogram analysis record (car) example to have two distinct presentations one for the logical model and one for the phsyical model.
-    Specify the logical model to have

-        reference_relid_condition = AllInvolvedInScopes
-        reference_relid_prefix = 'r'
-        dependency_relid_condition = AllInvolvedInScopes
-        dependency_relid_prefix = 'd'
-    Specify the physical model to have

-        reference_relid_condition = All
-        reference_relid_prefix = 'R'
-        dependency_relid_condition = None
-        dependency_relid_prefix = 'na'

-    * Test that we get lower 'r' in logical and upper 'R' in physical.
-    * note that upper case R looks better I think for these parenthetics next to referential attributes.
-2. Print out this diagram to see that relids look ok on printed page.
+Unit test by specifying all the various different options.

+2. Return the example back to default with no conditions specified.

-3. Get on writing the book and see how the new look works in practice.
+2. Get on writing the book and see how the new look works in practice.

-### Completion Date
+### Completion Date.
+8 October 2024